daattali/rasperry-pi-gaming-console-setup/README.md

 - What emulators are supported/what file extensions they expect for ROMs `/etc/emulationstation/es_systems.cfg`
 - RetroPie settings: `sudo ~/RetroPie-Setup/retropie_setup.sh`
 - Controller settings: `/opt/retropie/emulators/retroarch/retroarch.cfg` and `/opt/retropie/configs/all/retroarch.cfg` - I'm not quite sure yet what the difference is
+- To test what each key on your controller maps to: `jstest /dev/input/js0`

+## Known bugs with current setup
+- Mario Kart on N64 doesn't work
+- The desktop/GUI doesn't seem to work to well